 The easiest way to get started is to have your child pick one item, feel the weight of it, write down the item on their sheet and then make a prediction about whether or not it’s going to sink or float.

-It’s really as simple as that.
-Then, once they put it into the water, they need to follow that up by recording the correct action that happened as well.
+Then, once they put it into the water, they need to follow that up by recording the correct action that happened.

 Talk about this sink or float experiment and why they think that some things are sinking while others are floating.
 It’s a great way to extend the learning time and to have them active and involved as well.